rodrigolazarte/springboot3-jwt/README.md

 ## JWT With Springboot 3.0.2
 ### Project goal
-This is a demo project that implements a simple secured endpoint using JWT and two endpoint to register a new user and for authenticate an existing user.
+This is a demo project that implements a simple secured endpoint using JWT and two endpoints to register a new user and for authenticate an existing user.
 The goal for this project is learning how to implement Spring Security in an API using JWT.